inkline/inkline.io/content/docs/forms/checkbox.md

 ---
 title: Checkbox - Inkline
-description: Checkbox inputs allow the user to select multiple options from a set.
+description: Checkbox inputs allow the user to set a true or false value.
 ---

 # Checkbox